-He further testified that even with the uncertain future of carbon legislation, new nuclear generation resources are the right choice for Duke to make.
+He further testified that, even with the uncertain future of carbon legislation, new nuclear generation resources are the right choice for Duke to make.
 He stated that new nuclear generation will operate at high capacity factors and provide carbon emission-free energy at relatively low fuel costs for over 50 years.
-He testified that Duke's current reliance on nuclear generation for over 5,000 MWs of capacity and approximately 50% of its generated energy have provided the Company's customers with electric rates lower than the national average, giving the region a competitive advantage in attracting new jobs and businesses.
-He testified that even if carbon legislation does not occur in the short term, it would be entirely unreasonable to ignore the fact that stringent regulation of carbon and other emissions will occur at some point.
-Therefore, he stated, the Company must retain and enhance the diversity of its generation resource portfolio, including new nuclear, natural gas, advanced coal, renewable, and demand-side management and energy efficiency resources.
-(T. Vol. 1, pp. 110-111)
+He testified that Duke's current reliance on nuclear generation for over 5,000 MW of capacity and approximately 50% of its generated energy have provided the Company's customers with electric rates lower than the national average, giving the region a competitive advantage in attracting new jobs and businesses.
+He testified that, even if carbon legislation does not occur in the short term, it would be entirely unreasonable to ignore the fact that stringent regulation of carbon and other emissions will occur at some point.
+Therefore, he stated, the Company must retain and enhance the diversity of its generation resource portfolio, including new nuclear, natural gas, advanced coal, renewable, and DSM and EE resources.

 With specific regard to the evolving market for natural gas, Mr. Rogers testified that Duke is taking a measured approach.
-He stated that although prices for natural gas are forecasted to remain low over the near term, they have been historically subject to significant volatility, and questions remain as to access to newly discovered reserves of shale natural gas.
+He stated that, although prices for natural gas are forecasted to remain low over the near term, they have been historically subject to significant volatility, and questions remain as to access to newly discovered reserves of shale natural gas.
 Mr. Rogers stated that he believes that additional time is needed to assess the true achievable potential and market impact of these reserves.
-However, he testified, natural gas will certainly play a role in Duke's diverse future resource mix.
-(T. Vol. 1, pp. 111-112)
+However, he testified that natural gas will certainly play a role in Duke's diverse future resource mix.

 With regard to joint ownership opportunities for the Lee Nuclear Station, Mr. Rogers stated in his initial direct testimony that while Duke is currently developing the station on an independent basis, it is continuing to assess opportunities for joint ownership or financial arrangements that could benefit its customers.
-He testified that Duke "strongly believes" in a regional generation concept for new nuclear generation, which would share risk and smooth out the rate impact on customers of placing new plants into service by enabling the addition of capacity in smaller increments.
-However, Mr. Rogers stated, Duke is "wellpositioned" to and can support the need for the project on an independent basis.
-(T. Vol. 1, pp. 112-113) In supplemental testimony, Mr. Rogers stated that on February 1, 2011, Duke entered into an agreement with JEA, a municipally-owned electric utility serving the city of Jacksonville, Florida, whereby JEA is granted an option to purchase an undivided ownership interest in the Lee Nuclear Station of between 5% and 20% of the station.
+He testified that Duke strongly believes in a regional generation concept for new nuclear generation, which would share risk and smooth out the rate impact on customers of placing new plants into service by enabling the addition of capacity in smaller increments.
+However, Mr. Rogers added, Duke is well-positioned to, and can support the need for, the project on an independent basis.
+In supplemental testimony, Mr. Rogers stated that on February 1, 2011, Duke entered into an agreement with Jacksonville Electric Authority (JEA), a municipally-owned electric utility serving the city of Jacksonville, Florida, whereby JEA is granted an option to purchase an undivided ownership interest in the Lee Nuclear Station of between 5% and 20% of the station.
 In return for the option, JEA has agreed to pay Duke \$7.5 million.
 Mr. Rogers stated that Duke views the sale of this option as a very positive development in the process of developing both the Lee Nuclear Station and the concept of regional generation.
-(T. Vol. 1, pp. 116-117)
+On cross-examination,